dfelinto/blender-manual/manual/modeling/modifiers/modify/data_transfer.rst

 **********************

 The Data Transfer modifier transfers several types of data from one mesh to another.
-Data types include vertex groups, UV maps, vertex colors, custom normals...
+Data types include vertex groups, UV maps, Color Attributes, custom normals...

 Transfer works by generating a mapping between source mesh's elements (vertices, edges, etc.) and destination ones, either on a one-to-one basis, or mapping several source elements